a) Class teacher input, via excellent targeted classroom teaching (High Quality Teaching).

 c) Education Health and Care (EHC) plans

-If your child has specific barriers to learning that cannot be overcome and needs which cannot be met in our school through the SEND Support Plan, then it may be necessary for the school to request that the local authority carries out a Statutory Assessment of your child’s educational needs.
+If your child has specific barriers to learning that cannot be overcome and needs which cannot be met in our school through the Multi- Agency Support Plan, then it may be necessary for the school to request that the local authority carries out a Statutory Assessment of your child’s educational needs, to apply for an Education and Health Care Plan.
 This may be necessary if your child’s learning needs are severe, complex and lifelong.

-What could happen if your child is identified as needing more support than the SEND Support Plan can provide:
+What could happen if your child is identified as needing more support than the Multi-Agency Support Plan can provide:

 Following the assessment an Education Health and Care plan may be produced, which is a legal document stating your child’s needs, the provision that is necessary in order to meet those needs and goals to work towards for your child.
 You will be asked to attend a meeting every year where the plan will be reviewed.